Deportable Crime Guide

 As defined in immigration law, crimes of moral turpitude involve an act that is depraved, dishonest, or vile.
 Administrative case law has characterized moral turpitude as "a nebulous concept, which refers generally to conduct that shocks the public conscience."
 Some examples are rape, fraud, murder, arson, and assault with the intention to rob or kill.
 A person may be deported if convicted of a CIMT within five years of admission to the US or if they commit 2 or more unrelated CIMTs during at any time after they are admitted.
 A petty offense exception may apply if the penalty for the crime is less that 1 year.

-Congress frequently adds or changes the offenses on the list of aggravated felonies.
-Examples of deportable crimes and offenses that are generally defined as aggravated felonies include:
+The list of crimes considered deportable aggravated felonies under immigration law (which is different from criminal law) is extensive and defined under INA § 101(a)(43).
+Congress frequently adds or changes the offenses on the list.
+Examples of deportable crimes and offenses defined as aggravated felonies include:

 - Violent crimes, theft, bribery, counterfeiting, forgery, perjury, racketeering, or burglary with imprisonment of at least one year